CelestiaProject/Celestia/INSTALL.md

 For example on modern Debian-derived system you need to install the following
 packages: libboost-dev, libepoxy-dev, libjpeg-dev, libpng-dev, libgl1-mesa-dev, libeigen3-dev, libfmt-dev, libfreetype6-dev.
-Then you may want to install libglu1-mesa-dev, required by some tools; qtbase5-dev, qtbase5-dev-tools and libqt5opengl5-dev if you want to build with Qt5 interface; or libsdl2-dev to build SDL interface. libavcodec-dev, libavformat-dev, libavutil-dev and libswscale-dev are required to build with video capture support. libavif-dev is required to build to AVIF texture support.
+Then you may want to install libglu1-mesa-dev, required by some tools; qt6-base-dev qt6-base-dev-tools if you want to build with Qt6 interface; or libsdl2-dev to build SDL interface. libavcodec-dev, libavformat-dev, libavutil-dev and libswscale-dev are required to build with video capture support. libavif-dev is required to build with AVIF texture support.

 OK, assuming you've collected all the necessary libraries, here's what you need to do to build and run Celestia: